how to check your heart rate

 Share

-Whenever a medical professional wants to quickly assess your heart health, they might check your heart rate.
+Whenever a medical professional wants to assess your heart health quickly, they might check your heart rate.
 Heart rate is a measure of how many times your heart is beating per minute.
-Read on to learn how to check your heart rate at home.
+However, it’s important to know how to check your heart rate at home properly.

-Your fitness level is another factor to consider.
-People who are more active may have lower resting heart rates.
-An athlete’s resting heart rate might even go below 50 BPM (beats per minute).
+• Your fitness level: People who are more active may have lower resting heart rates.
+An athlete’s resting heart rate might even go below 50 BPM (heartbeats per minute).

-Psychological factors, such as your emotional state, can also influence your BPM.
-If you’re feeling stressed out, you’ll notice your heart rate increase.
+• Psychological factors: Your emotional state can also influence your BPM.
+If you’re feeling stressed out, your heart rate will increase.

-Some medications can also influence how fast your heart beats.
-Substances with caffeine, including coffee and tea, can elevate your heart rate as well.
+• Caffeine: Substances with caffeine, including coffee and tea, can elevate your heart rate.

 How to check your heart rate at home